-Rowan Public Health reports 36 new COVID-19 cases - Salisbury Post
+Rowan reports 36 new COVID-19 cases - Salisbury Post

 shavonne.potts@salisburypost.com

-SALISBURY — Thirty-six was the number of new COVID-19 cases reported Tuesday by the Rowan Public Health Department, bringing the total number to 1,754.
+SALISBURY — Thirty-six was the number of new COVID-19 cases reported Tuesday by the Rowan County Health Department, bringing the total number to 1,754.

 The number of positive cases continues to rise after numbers this weekend reached single digits, which hadn’t occurred since June.
 No new deaths were reported on Tuesday.